linux-system-roles/firewall/README.md

 ![CI Testing](https://github.com/linux-system-roles/firewall/workflows/tox/badge.svg)

 This role configures the firewall on machines that are using firewalld.
+If firewalld is not in use, the role will install (if not already installed), unmask, and enable firewalld.

+The role can also attempt to disable known conflicting services.
+The list of known conflicting services can be found in `vars/main.yml`, please sumbit an issue if there are any unaccounted-for services.

 For the configuration the role uses the firewalld client interface which is available in RHEL-7 and later.